 The project is part of broader City of Hobart plans that will see almost $1.5 million spent this financial year on track and trail works, providing work for Tasmanian trail builders.

 The new trails are part of the City of Hobart's Riding the Mountain blueprint for improved mountain bike riding in the mountain's foothills.

-Implementing stage one of the Riding the Mountain plan will deliver a better tourism experience – a recreational network that enables visitors to explore the mountain's natural beauty and is accessible to a wide range of riders, walkers and runners.
+Stage one of the Riding the Mountain plan has delivered a better tourism experience – a recreational network that enables visitors to explore the mountain's natural beauty and is accessible to a wide range of riders, walkers and runners.